agn453/HI-TECH-Z80-C/README.md

 The late Jon Saxton (former SYSOP of the Australian Tesseract RCPM) collected together a number of patches and updates - See Tesseract volume 091.

 These include contributions from John Elliot via http://www.seasip.info/Cpm/software/index.html - in particular for PIPEMGR which is a CP/M Plus RSX that implements piping and redirection.

 John's contributions will be implemented in a later release.

-For now, This release includes updates to memset(), bios() and bdos() library routines.
+This release includes updates to memset(), bios() and bdos() library routines.
+In addition the stat(), close() and sys_err() routines are updated to remove references to bdoshl() and to include CP/M Plus error messages.

 ```
 memset()